mccartnm/CppToolkitSublimeText/README.md

 And now you want to move that to your source.
 Currently in Sublime you have a limited set of options.
 Until this plugin I would do the following:

 1. Move my cursor to the line and hit `Ctrl + C` to copy the whole line
-    * If the definition was multiple lines, I would use `Ctrl + L` enough time to get it all or use my mouse
+    * If the definition was multiple lines, I would use `Ctrl + L` enough times to get it all or use my mouse
 2. Swap to the source with `Alt + O`
 3. Move my cursor to where I could declare the method
 4. Paste in the header code via `Ctrl + V`